Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 - (c) Payment due within 30 days of invoice

 ### 6.5 Late Payment
 Overdue amounts shall accrue interest at 1.5% per month.
-SkyMirror may suspend work if payment is overdue by more than 30 days.
+Skymirror may suspend work if payment is overdue by more than 30 days.

 ### 6.6 Taxes
 All fees are exclusive of applicable taxes, which shall be paid by Client.